AddyAddyToolsAI-powered marketing workflows

 3. 3

-The validator checks for common hreflang errors before generating the sitemap.
-Download as a single XML file or a ZIP with automatic splitting for large sites.
+Pick an output format: single file, per-locale, or per-category.
+The validator checks for hreflang errors before generating.
+Download as XML or a ZIP with a sitemap index for multi-file output.

 When you need hreflang tags